 When Aziraphale dresses up as a children’s entertainer for Warlock’s birthday party, his terrible attempts at human magic have rather more dangerous consequences in the book than in the TV series…

 In the novel, Aziraphale asks a security guard to pull a silk handkerchief out of his pocket, which catches on the guard’s gun and sends it “spinning across the room to land heavily in a bowl of jelly”.
 Warlock, an obnoxious eleven-year-old, grabs the gun and fires it at Crowley.

 However, Aziraphale manages to turn the Magnum .32 into a water-pistol, saving Crowley from a rather inconvenient “discorporation”.
 Aziraphale also has a spot of bother with a dove stuffed up the arm of his frock coat for too long, which Crowley then revives.

 In the TV series, however, the gun-in-jelly fiasco is entirely cut, while the dove is actually revived by Aziraphale — a switch that was down to logistics, according to Neil Gaiman.

 “The Good Omens fans are just obsessive, in basically a very nice way,” Gaiman told RadioTimes.com, “but there was a moment on the screen when you saw Aziraphale after a children’s party with a dead dove in his hand, and I posted a tweet saying, ‘Today, Aziraphale will bring a dove that had been shoved up his sleeve and it died back to life’.

 “And people were like, ‘In the book, it’s Crowley who…’ and we were like, ‘Yeah, but we couldn’t do that because… we have a Bentley in the way, physically, and Crowley has to get… and he’s still standing, so…'”

-Good Omens continues on Wednesdays at 9pm on BBC Two
+Good Omens airs on Wednesdays at 9pm on BBC Two